-Most people who visit the Strip come expecting themselves to be in Las Vegas (if you want to explore the City of Las Vegas, you’ll need to head downtown).
-However, when you are on the Strip itself, you are actually outside Las Vegas city limits.
-A lot of people don’t realize that.
+Most people who visit the Las Vegas Strip come expecting themselves to be in Las Vegas (if you want to explore true Las Vegas, you’ll need to head downtown to the area around Fremont Street).
+However, when you are on the Strip itself, you are actually outside Vegas city limits.

 - Caesars Palace

 - New York-New York

 - Planet Hollywood

 - The Bellagio

 However, you won’t find any of these in the City of Las Vegas.

 In Which City is the Majority of The Las Vegas Strip Located?

 You’re bound to have heard of some of these properties on the Strip, but if you think they are located in the City of Vegas, you’d be wrong – because technically speaking, the Strip is part of the unincorporated town of Paradise, Nevada.

 The Vegas Valley is home to 3 different incorporated cities where city law applies: Henderson, North Las Vegas, and Las Vegas.
 All areas outside of these cities are considered unincorporated, meaning that they follow different laws.